12ff54e/BSplineInterpolation/README.md

 ## How to use

-Since the library is header only, include BSplineInterpolation and one can use all its functionality.
+Since the library is header only, include BSplineInterpolation and one can use all its functionality under namespace intp.